yama-yuki/skeletal-amr/README.md

 # Dependency Matching System: Complex Sentence to Skeletal AMR
-Code for the dependency matching system for complex sentence constructions presented in our STARSEM2021 paper.
+Code for the dependency matching system presented in our STARSEM2021 paper.

 Citation:
 - Yuki Yamamoto, Yuji Matsumoto, and Taro Watanabe.
 2021.
 Dependency Patterns of Complex Sentences and Semantic Disambiguation for Abstract Meaning Representation Parsing.
 In Proceedings of the STARSEM.